A brief reminder of (what used to be) non-conventional monetary policy

 The great financial crisis and the European sovereign crisis necessitated a transformation of the operational frameworks, mainly for two reasons:

-Trapped at their lower bound policy rates lose their power to stabilize financial conditions in the event for further adverse shocks.
-As a result, inflation expectations can become de-anchored (view post here) and economies are particularly vulnerable to declines in goods and asset prices.
+- Policy rates approached their lower bounds but natural real rates of interest had also dropped to around zero, for both cyclical and structural reasons (view post here) and failed to recover after the crisis (view post here).
+Trapped at their lower bound policy rates lost the power to stabilize financial conditions in the face of further actual or potential adverse shocks.
+The consequence was a growing risk of inflation expectations becoming de-anchored (view post here) making economies particularly vulnerable to declines in goods and asset prices.
 Threats to price stability are asymmetric and skewed towards deflation (view post here) because unduly tight monetary policy is harder to correct and unduly easy policy.
 Moreover, there is a distinct risk of self-fulfilling dynamics: inflation expectations shift lower, real rates rise, debt burdens increase and consumption and pricing power soften (view post here).
 Economies are vulnerable even to shocks that were previously thought of as favorable, such as declines in import prices or labor costs (view post here).

-- Repeated systemic malfunctioning of financial intermediation compromised the monetary policy transmission process and eroded confidence in central banks’ stabilizing influence.
-Several crisis episodes gave rise to fears that the impact of monetary policy rates on yield curves, equity premia, and credit spreads might have faded.
-The concern was that monetary easing would be like “pushing on a string”: accommodative conventional monetary conditions no longer translated reliably into accommodative financial conditions for the economy.
+- The systemic financial crises 2008-2012 obstructed monetary policy transmission and challenged central banks’ ability to stabilize financial conditions for non-banks.
+The popular concern was that monetary easing would be like “pushing on a string”: accommodative conventional monetary conditions no longer translated reliably into accommodative financial conditions for the economy as whole.

 The “new normal” non-conventional monetary policies that evolved after the great financial crisis can be condensed into four principal categories: